YordanGeorgiev/qto/doc/md/userstories_doc.md

-### 1.3.
+### 1.5.
 Items listing
 As an qto ui user
 In order to be able to quickly see as much items ( issues, problems, ideas etc. ) I want to list the items in a web page according to the filtering criteria I might have specified earlier on …

-#### 1.3.1. items listing in table format
+#### 1.5.1. items listing in grid / table format
 As an UI user of the qto application
-In order to quickly display as much items ( issues,problems, questions, etc. ) as possible I want to be able to list the items per period.
+In order to access the data from any item in any qto complient db I want to be able to list any item in a sortable and filterable grid UI.

-##### 1.3.1.1.
+##### 1.5.1.1.
 Automatic issue items sequencing
 As an UI user of the qto application
 In order to save time while arranging all the different issue items I want the System to automatically sequence each item in list view by a defaut incremental sequence unless I have specified my own sequence.

-##### 1.3.1.2. items re-ordering by desired or defaut attribute in list view
+##### 1.5.1.2. items re-ordering by desired or defaut attribute in list view
 As a UI user
 In order to prioritize and re-arrange to a logical sequence my items I wanto to be able to drag and drop items up and down ,